dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Similar to *measureCriteria*, the *preAggregationMeasureCriteria* query parameter lets you filter out data, only before aggregation is performed.
-For example, the following query only aggregates data where the original value is within the criteria
+For example, the following query only aggregates data where the original value is within the criteria defined:
-    defined:

     /api/26/analytics?dimension=dx:fbfJHSPpUQD;cYeuwXTCPkU&dimension=pe:2014
       &dimension=ou:O6uvpzGd5pu;lc3eMKXaEfw&preAggregationMeasureCriteria=GE:10;LT:100

+The *startDate* and *endDate* parameters can be used to specify a custom date range to aggregate over.
+When specifying a date range you can not specify relative nor fixed periods as dimension or filter.
+The date range will filter the analytics response.
+You can use it like this:

+    /api/29/analytics.json?dimension=dx:fbfJHSPpUQD;cYeuwXTCPkU
+      &dimension=ou:ImspTQPwCqd&startDate=2018-01-01&endDate=2018-06-01

 In order to have the analytics resource generate the data in the shape of a ready-made table, you can provide the *tableLayout* parameter with